A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Introduction

 \section{Introduction}

-State of the art hearing devices incorporate scene recognition in order to identify audiological environments and apply appropriate processing (filters, amplification, beam forming, etc) to improve a user's hearing experience \cite{cauchi2018hardware}.
+State of the art hearing devices incorporate scene recognition in order to identify the auditory environment \cite{vivek2020acoustic}.
+Scene recognition can be used to trigger distinct hearing device processing strategies \cite{cauchi2018hardware}, such as wind reduction, beamforming, and music mode.
+Processing strategies improve a hearing device user's experience by enhancing salient sounds while suppressing undesirable background noise.

 Several machine learning (ML) models have been proposed for scene recognition \cite{nigro2024trends}.
-However, there are several limitations: ML models are challenging to port to edge devices \cite{chen2020deep} and datasets have inconsistent labels (As outlined in Table \ref{tab:datasummary}).

-It is important that models can run on edge devices to preserve privacy by avoiding the transmission of sensitive data and to minimise the cost of data transmission.
-However, not all models are immediately deployable to devices, such as hearing aids and wireless earphones with hearing aid functionality (henceforth will be collectively referred to as hearing devices), or to portable devices such as smartphones that operate in tandem with hearing devices.
-Resource constraints and data format compatibility must be overcome for model deployment on the edge \cite{murshed2021machine}.
+It is important that models can run locally to preserve privacy, by avoiding the transmission of sensitive data and to minimise the cost of data transmission.
+Hearing devices like hearing aids, wireless earphones with hearing aid functionality, and smartphones that operate in tandem with hearing devices are edge devices \cite{garcia2023analysing}.
+Porting ML models to edge devices is challenging because such devices are resource constrained \cite{chen2020deep} and have limited data format compatibility \cite{murshed2021machine}.

-Models are trained and tested using datasets with different scene labels and are thus not directly comparable.
-These datasets are either not public or incomplete, and general-purpose sound datasets do not have labels that are necessarily relevant to hearing devices \cite{huwel2020hearing}.

-We were motivated to address these problems for several reasons: There is a gap in publicly available standardised datasets for scene recognition of audiologically relevant environments for hearing devices, and an open-source baseline ML model designed for edge devices is currently unavailable.
-Our ultimate goal is to improve the hearing experience for users of hearing devices.
-This paper makes the following contributions:
+The challenge of scene recognition is further compounded by the gap in publicly available standardised audio scene recognition datasets.
+Existing datasets are either in-accessible, incomplete, or not annotated with labels relevant to hearing device listening situations.
+These limitations prevent the systematic evaluation of ML models for scene recognition.